Ayumi-495/Eco_location-scale_model/README.md

 Please save the RDS files in a folder named `Rdata` inside the same directory that contains `online_tutorial.qmd` and the `data` folder.
 If everything is placed correctly, the `.qmd` file should run without any issues :)

-If you have any questions or find any issues, feel free to let me know (ayumi.mizuno5@gmail.com) - I would really appreciate your feedback!